siquick/doric-finetune/README.md

 - `--max-concurrency 8` — parallelism
 - `--log-level DEBUG` — more detail

 If `OPENAI_API_KEY` is set, the generator uses the OpenAI‑compatible backend.
 Otherwise, it uses a heuristic fallback (good for smoke tests, but lower quality).
+For backwards‑compat, you can still pass `--topics topics.txt` (one topic per line), but `--topics-json` is recommended.

+Env loading:
+- Both the dataset generator and topic expander auto‑load `.env` from the repo root and set variables (e.g., `OPENAI_API_KEY`, `MODEL`, `OPENAI_BASE_URL`).
+This happens on every run and overrides existing values.

 ## Validation Checklist (post‑gen)